Red Hat Solution for Network Functions Virtualization

 - OpenDayLight is an open source SDN controller.
 The Red Hat NFV Solution is as well certified with multiple commercial SDN offerings, for example, Nuage, Contrail

-- RHEL supports DPDK and Direct Device technologies (SR-IOV, PCI Passthrough).
-DPDK is available as technology preview in Red Hat OpenStack Platform 8 release as a part of the ‘Extras’ channel.
+- RHEL supports DPDK and direct device assignment technologies (for example, SR-IOV, PCI Passthrough).
+DPDK is included as technology preview in Red Hat OpenStack Platform 9 release as a part of the ‘Extras’ channel.

 1.2.2.
 Virtualization Layer